spm/spm/paper/paper.md

 ### MRI

 - Multi-Brain Toolbox [@brudfors2020flexible].
-Generates population average-shaped brains, enabling more precise spatial normalisation with the option to automatically label brain structures.
+Generates population average-shaped brains, enabling more precise spatial normalisation with the option to automatically label brain structures [@yan2022factorisation].

 - SCOPE Toolbox.
 Generates MRI fieldmaps using phase-encode-reversed pairs of MRI images (blip-up and blip-down images), similar to the Topup tool in FSL.